albertoaldanar/MenuApp/README.md

 Installation:

 	npm install

 Run the project:

+	expo start
 - This react native App was created with expo.
-In order to run the project you need to have expo installed if you don’t have it, run npm install --global expo-cli.
+In order to run the project you need to have expo installed if you don’t have it, run: npm install --global expo-cli.
-  - Run expo start and choose the platform in which you want to run de project (iOS, Android or web).

 Run tests: